 The basic thought process here: Car tax can be paid monthly, car insurance can be paid monthly, why not annual mot+fixes?

-In a nutshell, the business idea is: Startup a finance company.
+In a nutshell, the business idea is to create a finance company specific to car MOT’s.
 Not with huge rates like Wonga type firms.
 With fair low-interest rates.
 For people who need to pay for their cars MOT and subsequent fixes (when it fails MOT) but they don’t want to splash out the lump sum.
-Instead they can spread the cost over the next 12 months.
+Instead, they can spread the cost over the next 12 months.

 You’re probably thinking this is just a normal loan company, except all the loans have to be 12 months long.
 Wrong.
 My thinking is that customers apply before they have their MOT to check their credit history.
 Then they can be pre-approved ahead of time for fixes up to a maximum amount and they’re told what the interest rate will be.